awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-reporting-client-side.md

      /v1/tracking/<hashed-account-id>/<originID>/<assetID>/<session>
      ```

-   To construct the full manifest and tracking URLs, prefix the relative URLs with *<mediatailorURL>*\.
+1. Construct the full manifest and tracking URLs by prefixing the relative URLs from MediaTailor with *<mediatailorURL>*\.

-1. The player should periodically poll the tracking URL\.
-When an ad is coming, the response from AWS Elemental MediaTailor to the player's polling request contains a JSON object that specifies the time offsets for the ad breaks\.
+1. Program the player to periodically poll the tracking URL and manage ad avails accordingly\.
+When an ad is coming, the response from AWS Elemental MediaTailor to the player's polling request contains a JSON object that specifies the time offsets for the ad avails\.
 The offsets are relative to when the player initiated the session\.
 You can use them when programming specific behaviors in the player, such as preventing the viewer from skipping past the ads\.
 The response also includes duration, timing, and identification information\.

-   The following values can be included in the response:
+   The response from MediaTailor can include the following values:
    + `adID`: For HLS, the sequence number associated with the beginning of the ad\.
 For DASH, the period ID of the ad\.
-   + `adParameters`: String of ad parameters from VAST VPAID, which AWS Elemental MediaTailor passes along to the player\.
+   + `adParameters`: String of ad parameters from VAST VPAID, which AWS Elemental MediaTailor passes to the player\.
-   + `apiFramework`: Set to "`VPAID`"\.
-Tells the player this is a VPAID ad\.
+   + `apiFramework`: Set this to `VPAID` to tell the player that this is a VPAID ad\.
-   + `availId`: For HLS, the sequence number associated with the start of the ad break\.
-For DASH, the period ID of the avail, which is usually the period ID of the content that is to be replaced with an ad\.
+   + `availId`: For HLS, the sequence number associated with the start of the ad avail\.
+For DASH, the period ID of the ad avail, which is usually the period ID of the content that is to be replaced with an ad\.
-   + `beaconUrls`: Where each beacon should be sent\.
+   + `beaconUrls`: Where to send each ad beacon\.
    + `bitrate`: Bitrate of the video asset\.
 This is not typically included for an executable asset\.
+   + `companionAds`: One or more companion ad content specifications, each of which specifies a resource file to use\.
+Companion ads accompany the ad avail, and are used to provide content like a frame around the ad or a banner to display near the video\.
-   + `delivery`: Either `progressive` or `streaming`, depending on the protocol\.
+   + `delivery`: This indicates the protocol used, and can be set to either `progressive` or `streaming`\.
    + `duration`: Length in ISO 8601 seconds format\.
-The response includes durations for the entire ad break and for each ad and beacon \(though beacon durations are always zero\)\.
+The response includes durations for the entire ad avail and for each ad and beacon \(though beacon durations are always zero\)\.
 For [VPAID Handling](vpaid.md), the duration conveyed is the MP4 slate duration\.
 This duration typically is slightly larger than the XML duration conveyed in VAST due to transcoder and segment duration configurations\.
 You can interpret this as the maximum amount of time that you have available to fill with a VPAID ad without incurring drift\.
    + `durationInSeconds`: Length in seconds format\.
-The response includes durations for the entire ad break and for each ad and beacon \(though beacon durations are always zero\)\.
+The response includes durations for the entire ad avail and for each ad and beacon \(though beacon durations are always zero\)\.
    + `eventId`: For HLS, the sequence number that is associated with the beacon\.
 For DASH, the `ptsTime` of the start of the ad\.
    + `eventType`: Type of beacon\.
    + `height`: Height of the video asset\.
    + `maintainAspectRatio`: Indicates whether to maintain the aspect ratio while scaling\.
-   + `mediaFilesList`: Assets that the player needs to know about\.
+   + `mediaFilesList`: Specifies video and other assets that the player needs for the ad avail\.
    + `mediaFileUri`: URI that points to either an executable asset or video asset\.
 Example: `https://myad.com/ad/ad134/vpaid.js`\.
-   + `mediaType`: Typically either JavaScript or Flash for executable assets\.
+   + `mediaType`: Typically either `JavaScript` or `Flash` for executable assets\.
    + `mezzanine`: The mezzanine MP4 asset, specified if the VPAID ad includes one\.
 Example: `https://gcdn.2mdn.net/videoplayback/id/itag/ck2/file/file.mp4`\.
    + `scalable`: Indicates whether to scale the video to other dimensions\.
    + `startTime`: Time position in ISO 8601 seconds format, relative to the beginning of the playback session\.
-The response includes start times for the entire ad break and for each ad and beacon\.
+The response includes start times for the entire ad avail and for each ad and beacon\.
    + `startTimeInSeconds`: Time position in seconds format, relative to the beginning of the playback session\.
-The response includes start times for the entire ad break and for each ad and beacon\.
+The response includes start times for the entire ad avail and for each ad and beacon\.
-   + `apiFramework`: Set to "`VPAID`"\.
-Tells the player that this is a VPAID ad\.
-   + `adParameters`: String of ad parameters from VAST VPAID, which AWS Elemental MediaTailor passes along to the player\.
-   + `mediaFilesList`: Assets that the player needs to know about\.
-   + `mediaFileUri`: URI that points to either an executable or video asset\.
-Example: `"https://myad.com/ad/ad134/vpaid.js"`\.
-   + `delivery`: Either "`progressive`" or "`streaming`", depending on the protocol\.
-   + `mediaType`: Typically either JavaScript or Flash for executable assets\.
    + `width`: Width of the video asset\.
-   + `height`: Height of the video asset\.
-   + `bitrate`: Bitrate of the video asset\.
-This is not typically included for an executable asset\.
-   + `scalable`: Indicates whether to scale the video to other dimensions\.
-   + `maintainAspectRatio`: Indicates whether to maintain the aspect ratio while scaling\.
-   + `mezzanine`: Specifies a mezzanine MP4 asset, if the VPAID ad includes one\.
-Example: `"https://gcdn.2mdn.net/videoplayback/id/itag/ck2/file/file.mp4"`\.

    The following example responses indicate that an ad is coming: